Places to Visit in Bhutan

 The most popular monastery in Paro, perhaps the popular picture you see flooded on the internet when you search for Bhutan.
-This is 17th-century monastery clung 900m above Paro valley overlooking the village.
+This is a 17th-century monastery clung 900m above Paro valley overlooking the village.
 The great saint Guru Rinpoche flew from Tibet on the back of Tigress and believed to have meditated in the cave where the monastery is built now.
 The hike is approximately 8.6km from the base and takes about 2 to 3 hours.

 33.Hike to Chelela Pass:

 One of the most refreshing hikes is the hike to Chelela Pass.
 The drive takes about 2 hours uphill road drive from Paro valley through pinewood forest,36km from Paro main city.
 The pass is the highest road point in Bhutan sitting at 3988m above sea level.
-You can also explore the sky burial used by local people of Paro and Haa.
+You can also explore the sky burial used by the local people of Paro and Haa.

 34.Visit Tshering Farm House at Paro:

 We have been using Tshering farmhouse in Paro for all clients travelling Bhutan through our company.
 The house has a significant history dating back to hundreds of years.
-This old rustic traditional house was once owned by the Paro Penlop (Paro leader) at the beginning of 19th century.
+This old rustic traditional house was once owned by the Paro Penlop (Paro leader) at the beginning of the 19th century.

 The house offers a traditional home-cooked meal, local wine followed by a Hot stone bath.
-Hot stone bath is a traditional bath used by locals to relieve from bodily ache and skin disease.
+Hot stone bath is a traditional bath used by locals to relieve bodily ache and skin disease.

 35. Paro Dzong Rinpung Dzong: